-Average MW Fishing hours 2014-2017
+Average MW Fishing hours 2017-2020

-Figure 7 Spatial distribution of average annual fishing effort (MW fishing hours) in the Norwegian Sea ecoregion during 2014-2017, by gear type.
+Figure 7 Spatial distribution of average annual fishing effort (MW fishing hours) in the Norwegian Sea ecoregion, by gear type.
 Fishing effort data are only shown for vessels > 12 m with vessel monitoring systems (VMS); this will bias the distributions, particularly in coastal areas.
-No data for Russia are available.
-Data from the years 2014-2017 were used to produce the figure due to a lack of Norwegian data for 2018.